-Glaukos is a relatively small asteroid that shares Jupiter's orbit around the sun.
+Glaukos is a large asteroid that shares Jupiter's orbit around the sun.
 NASA JPL has not classified Glaukos as potentially hazardous because its orbit does not bring it close to Earth.

-Glaukos orbits the sun every 4,388 days (12.01 years), coming as close as 5.07 AU and reaching as far as 5.42 AU from the sun.
-Glaukos is about 47.6 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Rhode Island.
+Glaukos orbits the sun every 4,380 days (11.99 years), coming as close as 5.07 AU and reaching as far as 5.42 AU from the sun.
+Glaukos is about 47.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Rhode Island.